rohit1998/curriculum/odin-learning/learning_plan.md

 # The Odin Project Learning Plan

 ## Overview
 This is a structured learning plan following The Odin Project curriculum, focused on full stack JavaScript development.
+There are 8 courses, each having multiple chapters that further have topics within.

 ## Progress Markers Legend
 - [ ] Not started